-To optimize your site for voice-prompted searches, you should use a more conversational tone in your content.
+To optimise your site for voice-prompted searches, you should use a more conversational tone in your content.
 You can begin with the standard questions you know consumers will be looking for.
-As you get your site dialed in, you can look at the search analytics to better understand exactly how users ask for what they need.
+As you get your site dialled in, you can look at the search analytics to better understand exactly how users ask for what they need.

 A Q & Page can be helpful because it naturally answers questions conversationally.
 This will make it easier for voice-enabled devices to locate your content.
 In addition, users find this extra helpful since they can easily find the information they need instead of reaching out to customer service.